rickosborne/skyline/story/connection/230-banuk-lands.md

 Hendli points to a squiggle almost due north from Deeproot, looking to be several weeks of travel from here.
 It also looks to be just as far from The Cut as Deeproot is from Meridian, making for more than a month on the road.

-{:.aside}
+{:.aside.old-ones-name}
 The Northstalk is the Utaru name for the system the Old Ones would call the Missouri River and Lake Sakakawea.
-The Northtap was the Niobrara and Platte Rivers, which see significantly more flow than they did before.
+The Northtap was the Niobrara and Sweetwater Rivers, which see significantly more flow than they did before.

 Hendli continues, drawing ever more lines and squiggles: